ryanfarber/notify/README.md

 # notify
-easily send push notifications to your devices. uses [Pushover](https://www.npmjs.com/package/pushover-notifications)
+this is essentially a wrapper for [Pushover](https://www.npmjs.com/package/pushover-notifications), which lets you easily send push notifications to your devices.

+There are a few added functionality

 # usage